 The Chief Fire Officer is accountable to the Executive Director of Community and Environmental Services.
 Under the Council's scheme of delegated powers the Chief Fire Officer has authority to exercise the Council's functions relating to fire prevention, firefighting, fire safety, explosives and petroleum licensing and the functions conferred on the local authority under Article 25 of the Fire Safety Order 2005.
-In accordance with the law delegated decisions taken by the Chief Fire Officer are recorded and, to ensure transparency, are reported to Communities Committee.

 The Chief Fire Officer is supported by a Senior Management Team comprised of senior officers from the Fire and Rescue Service.
 The team provides a formal decision making forum for the Service and a formal record of such decisions.
-It does not make decisions that fall within the responsibility of the Fire and Rescue Authority.
+It does not make decisions that fall within the responsibility of the Fire and Rescue Authority., as set out in the Council's constitution.